phalcon/documentation/docs/installation.md

 ```
 You might also need to change the ownership of the file, depending on your environment.

+!!! note "NOTE"

+    Zephir can also be installed using `composer require phalcon/zephir:dev-development`

 Clone the repository to a location on your file system.

 ```bash